 ORDERED THE WRONG SIZE?

 Have you ordered the wrong size?
-Need to size down?
+Need to downsize?
 Don’t worry!
 You don’t need to buy a whole new earring.
 We’ve made most of our piercing jewellery interchangeable, so the bar type, length and gauge can easily be changed.